nestauk/sdg-mapping/codebooks/codebook_sdg_6.md

 ## Labelling Instructions

-The key concepts of Goal 6 are:
+### Key Concepts of Goal 6

+To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of:

 - Access to safe and affordable water for all
 - Access to sanitation and hygiene for all